Aero knitting needles are a discontinued brand that was very popular in the 1960s, 1970s & 1980s.

 Hi Fran.
 What an interesting find.
 From what you describe it may indeed be a point protector.
 I’ve done a quick search for what you’ve described but only aero knitting needle images are listed.

-Yes point protector
+Yes you have a point protector

 I just bought something at a thrift shop and want to know what it is.
 It’s 5 inches long, has a plastic piece on each end.
 One end says AERO on one side and ENGLAND on the other side.
 The other end has an arrow on each side.
 There is a gray piece and a spring between the two ends if you pull on the ends, the arrow end comes off the gray piece looks like a tiny knitting needle and the spring keeps the 2 ends together.
 What do I have??